JvanKatwijk/qt-dab/README.md

 For DX purposes, a separate **dab-scanner** is implemented that allows for a continuous scanning of selected channels in a given band.
 Results are written in a txt file, formatted for use with *LibreOffice Calc* and comparable programs.
-Note that **Qt-DAB-3.5** supports a scan function, scanning the whole band, and saving the data found in a text file, compatible with e.g. LibreOffice.
+Note that in **Qt-DAB-3.5** the scan function is extended with an option to save detailed data in a text file, compatible with e.g. LibreOffice.

 Derived programs, such as the **dab-scanner** and the Qt-free versions **dab-cmdline** have their own repository on Github.